andres-lowrie/lang/docs/content/docs/custom-types/_index.md

 ```

 A more pratical application of this would be to combine functions together to
-create a condition that can clearly express the intended value of variable:
+create a condition that can clearly express the intended value of a variable:

 ```
 profanity_en = ... // Function that gets a list of bad words in english